Best State Parks in Georgia for Quiet Getaways

-Take the road less traveled and wrap up the summer with a visit to one, or all, of the more undiscovered Georgia State Parks below.
+Take the road less traveled and wrap up the summer with a visit to one - or all - of the lesser-known Georgia State Parks below.
 Get out and discover something new before the sun sets on summer!

 Meander through the Spanish moss-draped cypress and tupelo trees while paddling in the glass-like, black waters at this serene state park in Twin City.
 With natural beauty, lakeside camping and cozy cottages, this secluded park is the perfect South Georgia retreat.
 George L. Smith State Park is best known for its picturesque 412-acre “pond” and refurbished Parrish Mill, a combination gristmill, sawmill, covered bridge and dam built in 1880.
 A group shelter near the bridge is popular for family reunions and parties.
 Some campsites sit right on the water's edge, while cottages with gas fireplaces and screened porches are nestled into the woods.